nikokozak/svonix/README.md

 # Svonix

-Svonix is a small library that allows you to easily create an use [Svelte](https://svelte.dev/) components in [Phoenix](https://www.phoenixframework.org/).
+Svonix is a small library that allows you to easily create and use [Svelte](https://svelte.dev/) components in [Phoenix](https://www.phoenixframework.org/).

 Svonix is loosely based on the ideas behind [Sveltex](https://github.com/virkillz/sveltex), but is written from the ground up to support [Phoenix](https://www.phoenixframework.org/) `> 1.6`, as well as dynamic loading of individual Svelte components to save bandwidth.